esa/NIDN/README.md

 To change the logging verbosity call `nidn.setLogLevel(level)` where level is one of `TRACE`,`DEBUG`,`INFO`,`WARN` and `ERROR`.

-Detailed docs of NIDN can be built with sphinx.
-To do so, make sure (sphinx)[https://www.sphinx-doc.org/en/master/usage/installation.html] is installed and run `make html` in the docs folder to get a local html version of the docs. readthedocs support may follow.
+Detailed docs of NIDN are [online](https://nidn.readthedocs.io/en/latest/) can be built with sphinx.
+To do so, make sure [sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) is installed and run `make html` in the docs folder to get a local html version of the docs. readthedocs support may follow.

 ### Supported Materials